AI-Riksarkivet/htrflow/docs/index.md

 AIRA, the AI-lab at Riksarkivet (The Swedish National Archives), presents **Htrflow**!

 An open-source framework designed to enhance productivity and flexibility for both Handwritten Text Recognition (HTR) and Optical Character Recogntion (OCR).
-It is easy to learn, delivers high performance, and is ready for seamless integration and scaling in production environments.
+It is easy to use, delivers high performance!
 ___

 <!-- <img src="assets/riks.png" width="10%" height="10%" align="right" /> -->